ProfessionalWiki/chameleon/docs/migration.md

 # Migrating to Chameleon 2.0:

-### Core items changed
+## Core items changed

-* Move from Bootstrap 3 to Bootstrap 4
+* Move from Bootstrap 3 to [Bootstrap 4](https://getbootstrap.com/docs/4.3)
-* Move from less to scss (sass)
+* Move from Less to [SCSS](https://sass-lang.com/) (Sass)
 * New way of setting style variables in LocalSettings.php
-* Component name change
+* Component name changes

+Please also see the [release notes](release-noted.md).

+## New minimum version requirements

+Chameleon 2 supports
+* MediaWiki 1.31.0 and later
+* PHP 7.0 and later

+The PHP extensions [DOM](https://www.php.net/manual/en/book.dom.php) and [Filter](https://www.php.net/manual/en/book.filter.php)
+are required.

-### Move from Bootstrap 3 to Bootstrap 4
+## Move from Bootstrap 3 to Bootstrap 4

-Chameleon 2.0 comes with Bootstrap 4, an upgraded version of Bootstrap 3 that comes with Chameleon 1.x.
-Class names as you know them in Bootstrap 3 could be different in Bootstrap 4.
-It is highly suggested to read Bootstraps's migration guide here: https://getbootstrap.com/docs/4.0/migration/.
+Chameleon 2.0 comes with [Bootstrap 4](https://getbootstrap.com/docs/4.3), an upgraded version of Bootstrap 3 that came with Chameleon 1.x.
+Class names from Bootstrap 3 could be different in Bootstrap 4.
+It is highly recommended to read Bootstrap's migration guide here: https://getbootstrap.com/docs/4.0/migration/.

-### Move from less to scss (sass)
+## Move from Less to SCSS (Sass)

-The transition to Bootstrap 4 also mandates a transition from less to sass.
-If you have created your own less files, it is imported that these are adapted to sass.
-If you have been an advanced user of less (using mixins and such), it's recommended to look up a migration guide to sass.
+The transition to Bootstrap 4 also mandates a transition from Less to SCSS, a variant of the Sass styling language.
+If you have created your own Less files, it is important that these are adapted to SCSS.
+If you have been an advanced user of Less (using mixins and such), it is recommended to look up a migration guide to SCSS.

+Various Less-to-SCSS online converters are available on the web.
+However, depending on the complexity of your stylesheets some manual rework may be necessary.

+Please be aware that the PHP SCSS compiler is only capable of working with the SCSS language variant.
+It can not process the Sass variant.

-###  New way of setting style variables in LocalSettings.php
+##  New way of setting style variables in LocalSettings.php

 **Configuration variable name change:**
 `$egChameleonExternalLessVariables` -> `$egChameleonExternalStyleVariables`